|Friends of Oak Hill Cemetery of Minneapolis (#48186744)|

 Suggestions, comments and genealogical information about Oak Hill burials are always welcome.
 We would love to hear from you.

-THIS OFFICIAL SITE IS NOT TO BE CONFUSED WITH WHAT WE HAVE LEARNED ARE OUTSIDE INDIVIDUALS OFFERING OAK HILL CEMETERY ASSISTANCE-- THESE PEOPLE ARE NOT IN ANY WAY AFFILIATED WITH OUR GROUP OR THE CEMETERY.
+Note: THIS OFFICIAL SITE IS NOT TO BE CONFUSED WITH WHAT WE HAVE LEARNED ARE OUTSIDE INDIVIDUALS OFFERING "Friends" of OAK HILL CEMETERY ASSISTANCE-- THESE PEOPLE ARE NOT IN ANY WAY AFFILIATED WITH OUR GROUP.

 Please use the EDIT tab to contact us.